ar-io/ar-io-sdk/README.md

 - `circulating` - the total supply minus locked, withdrawn, delegated, and staked
 - `locked` - tokens that are locked in the protocol (a.k.a. vaulted)
 - `withdrawn` - tokens that have been withdrawn from the protocol by operators and delegators
-- `delegated` - tokens that have been delegated to other gateways
+- `delegated` - tokens that have been delegated to gateways
-- `staked` - tokens that are staked in the protocol
+- `staked` - tokens that are staked in the protocol by gateway operators
 - `protocolBalance` - tokens that are held in the protocol's treasury.
 This is included in the circulating supply.

 ```typescript